adamlporter/PolarSteps/README.md

 Polarsteps has a great utility that will take your online data and covert it into a book.

-But what if you want to get your journal entries to run through Word or another wordprocess?
+But what if you want to get your journal entries to run through a wordprocessor?

 PS has __[clear directions](https://support.polarsteps.com/article/124-how-can-i-export-a-copy-of-my-data)__ about how to download all your data.
-This will create a zip file with folders for each of your trips.
+Following their directions will create a zip file with folders for each of your trips.
 Download and open the zip file.
 Inside, you will find a `user` folder and a `trip` folder.
 In the `trip` folder, you will find folders for each trip you have logged with PolarSteps.
 Each folder contains:

 1. one or more folders for each location you log; each contains folders for photos and/or videos.
 1. `locations.json` - a file with all your lat/lon information in JSON format.